dukelec/cdnet/Readme.md

 It is recommended that ports 0 to 0xf be used for general purpose.
 Among them, port 0 is used for sequence control of cdnet, and port 1 is used for device information query.

-All ports in this section are optional, but it is recommended to implement the port 1 function of the string version (device info).
+All ports in this section are optional, but it is recommended to implement the first function of port 1 (read device_info).

 ### Port 0